-Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Sickened In China
+Coronavirus Cases Have More Than Tripled In Past Week; 20,000 Sickened In China

 Despite those sharp declines, many markets in the U.S. and elsewhere were holding steady early.
 The S&P 500 rose by about 1% in its first hour of trading, and the Euro Stoxx 50 Index also rose slightly.

 The U.S. currently has 11 confirmed cases of the the coronavirus, known as 2019-nCoV, with patients reported in California, Massachusetts, Arizona, Illinois and Washington state.
+The patient from Washington state has been discharged, a spokesperson for the medical center said Monday.

-And it has imposed new restrictions on people who want to travel from China to the U.S.
+The U.S. has imposed new restrictions on people who want to travel from China to the U.S.

 "As of 5 p.m. last night, the federal government started banning anyone traveling from China who isn't a U.S. citizen or an immediate family member of an American from entering the United States," NPR's Rob Stein reports.